CASPR

 How Many Opioid Prescriptions Could Be Avoided by Switching to Suzetrigine?

-Here are some ballpark estimates that CASPR put together, exploring which opioid prescriptions could be replaced by suzetrigine prescriptions.
-Generally, the use cases for suzetrigine fall on the milder side of the pain scale, which is where replacement is most doable.
+Roughly 50% of current opioid prescriptions could be replaced by suzetrigine based on our modeling.
+The use cases for suzetrigine are currently acute-pain only (a chronic pain label has not yet been approved) and fall on the milder side of the pain scale, which is where replacement is most likely.

 Figure 2